 If you were in an accident because of failed brakes or any other faulty part, you could be able to file a claim against the manufacturer.
 A bicycle accident attorney in Atlanta can tell you more about your options for a possible product liability case.

 You may be eligible for compensation if your bicycle accident resulted from negligence or a city or municipality’s code violation.
 If you were hurt on private property, the liable party would be the property owner or business owner.
 Defects that could be the reason for your accident include:

 - An uncovered drain or meter

-Yes, as one of Atlanta’s largest and most notable personal injury law firm, we have seen an increase in bicycle accidents, as more and more serious and recreational bicyclists are sharing the road with cars and trucks.
-Your well-being is crucial to us whether you are injured in a car or a bike.
+As one of Atlanta’s largest personal injury law firms, we have seen increased bicycle accidents as more serious and recreational bicyclists share the road with cars and trucks.
+We understand your pain, and your well-being is crucial to us whether you are injured in a car or a bike.

-John Foy & Associates has someone available to talk to you 24/7, every day of the year, including Christmas.
-Give us a call at 404-400-4000.
-The call is free and confidential.
+The bicycle accident attorneys in Atlanta at John Foy & Associates are available to talk to you 24/7, every day of the year, including Christmas.
+So call or contact us online for your FREE initial consultation.